jiankuang/IBM/IA.md

 * To profile your data, you run column analysis, key and cross-domain analysis, and baseline analysis to evaludate the content and structure of the data.
 * The results from data profiling project can help you to determine whether you need to complete data cleansing tasks on your data by using **QualityStage**

-## Different Types of Analyses
-### Column Analysis
-* Investigate -> Column Analysis
-* After column analysis completes, a frequency distribution for each column is generated and then used as the input for the subsequent analyses.

-### Primary Key Analysis

-### Foregin Key Analysis
-Run a **key and cross-domain analysis** job, compare the primary key of one table to the columns of another table to determine if there is a relationship between the two tables.

-### Redundant Analysis
-To determine if columns contain overlapping or redundant data, you can run a **key and cross-domain analysis** job across columns in one or multiple tables or sources.

-### Baseline Analysis
-Compare the column analysis results for two versions of the same data source.

 ## Configurations
 ### Roles
 #### Suite Roles